Wikimedia Foundation: Software

 The operation of Wikimedia depends on MediaWiki, a custom-made, free and open-source wiki software platform written in PHP and built upon the MariaDB database since 2013; previously the MySQL database was used.
 The software incorporates programming features such as a macro language, variables, a transclusion system for templates, and URL redirection.
 MediaWiki is licensed under the GNU General Public License and it is used by all Wikimedia projects.

 Originally, Wikipedia ran on UseModWiki written in Perl by Clifford Adams (Phase I), which initially required CamelCase for article hyperlinks; the double bracket style was incorporated later.
 Starting in January 2002 (Phase II), Wikipedia began running on a PHP wiki engine with a MySQL database; this software was custom-made for Wikipedia by Magnus Manske.
 The Phase II software was repeatedly modified to accommodate the exponentially increasing demand.
 In July 2002 (Phase III), Wikipedia shifted to the third-generation software, MediaWiki, originally written by Lee Daniel Crocker.

 Some MediaWiki extensions are installed to extend the functionality of MediaWiki software.
 In April 2005, an Apache Lucene extension was added to MediaWiki's built-in search and Wikipedia switched from MySQL to Lucene and later switched to CirrusSearch which is based on Elasticsearch for searching.
 The Wikimedia Foundation also uses CiviCRM and WordPress.

-The Foundation published official Wikipedia mobile apps for Android and iOS devices and in March 2015, the apps were updated to include mobile user-friendly features.
+The foundation published official Wikipedia mobile apps for Android and iOS devices and in March 2015, the apps were updated to include mobile user-friendly features.

+Corporate identity

+The Wikimedia Foundation was founded in 2003 by Jimmy Wales so that there would be an independent charitable entity responsible for company domains and trademarks, and so that Wikipedia and its sister projects could be funded through non-profit means in the future.
+The name "Wikimedia", a compound of wiki and media, was coined by American author Sheldon Rampton in a post to the English Wikipedia mailing list in March 2003, three months after Wiktionary became the second wiki-based project hosted on the original server.
+The foundation's mission is collection and distribution of educational knowledge under free licenses or public domain and promised to keep these projects free of charge.

+All intellectual property rights and domain names about Wikipedia were moved to the foundation after its inception, and it currently owns the domain names and maintains most of the Wikimedia movement's websites.
+WMF is now the registrant of the domain wikipedia.org, owner of the trademark and operator of the wiki platform.
+It runs projects like Wikibooks, Wikidata, Wiktionary and Wikimedia Commons; it raises money, distributes grants, controls the servers, develops and deploys software, and does outreach to support Wikimedia projects, including the English Wikipedia.
+It also engages in political advocacy regarding copyright, press freedom and legal protection of websites from liability related to user content.